-Johnson & Johnson (JNJ)’s experimental diabetes drug lowered blood sugar for the most vulnerable patients in two studies, including older people who struggle to control the condition and those at high risk of heart disease.
+Johnson & Johnson (JNJ:US)’s experimental diabetes drug lowered blood sugar for the most vulnerable patients in two studies, including older people who struggle to control the condition and those at high risk of heart disease.

 Two company-funded studies presented today at the European Association for the Study of Diabetes in Berlin found side effects included infections and lowering blood pressure and blood sugar too far in some patients.
 The drug may be the first to reach the U.S. market after Bristol-Myers Squibb Co.
-(BMY) and AstraZeneca Plc (AZN) failed to win approval in January of a rival medicine, dapagliflozin, because of cancer and safety concerns.
+(BMY:US) and AstraZeneca Plc (AZN) failed to win approval in January of a rival medicine, dapagliflozin, because of cancer and safety concerns.

 The number of people with diabetes is surging worldwide as the population ages and grows heavier.
 The U.S. Centers for Disease Control and Prevention estimates 1 in 3 Americans may be diabetic by 2050.
 Drugs to treat the condition generated $39.2 billion in 2011, making it the third-largest market for pharmaceuticals.
 Still, millions of people fail to get their blood sugar to target levels, leading to new drug development.